-It all started when I was in the seventh grade.
-I’ll never forget she was wearing … a white dress, white stockings with white shoes and a white nurse’s cap.
-She was standing up to clean my teeth.
-It hit me like a brick wall; I wanted to be a dental hygienist when I grow up!
+My passion for dentistry started in the seventh grade.
+I’ll never forget the hygienist who was cleaning my teeth.
+She was wearing a white dress, white stockings, white shoes, and a white nurse’s cap.
+I fell in love with the idea immediately.
+I would be a dental hygienist when I grow up!

 Sure enough, that’s exactly what I did, and I never regretted it for one moment.

 Has it been luck or determination that got me to where I am today in dentistry?
 I would have to say a little of both.
 I believe my passion for dentistry influenced all of my career moves.
 The word “career” is so important.
 I have always said, “Dentistry is my career; it’s not a job.”
 I’ve been lucky in the sense that every office was a step up and forward.
 Each office was completely different, but I learned so much from each one.
 So what does it take to cross the bridge from clinical dental hygiene to a career in dental sales, you ask?

 Passion is contagious.
 Knowledge is endless.
 When you are passionate about dentistry, it oozes out of you.
 Your employer and your patients feel it, see it and know it comes from your heart.
 You are recognized for it.
 People will comment on it.
 Sometimes your family and friends get tired of you talking about it.
 Knowledge is power.
 The more you learn, the more you can converse.
 You become recognized as an expert in your field.

 Being Open to Change